John Williamson – Year by Year

-In May, John and Meg head to Johannesburg, Cape Town, Victoria Falls and the game reserves of Africa to accompany a small group ‘African Music Safari’ tour, with intimate performances in some unusual places.
+In May, John and Meg head to Johannesburg, Cape Town, Victoria Falls and the game reserves of Africa to accompany a small group ‘African Music Safari’ tour, with intimate performances in some spectacular African settings.

 Second sellout Willoshed concerts held in June.

 His Favourite Collection, a 4-CD pack is released with forty-six of John’s favourite songs thematically linked under the disc headings of ‘Willo Goes Troppo’, ‘True Blue Love’, ‘Singalong’ and ‘Country Ballads’.

 In April 2017, John is presented with a belated recognition of Platinum sales for the Anthems album by both EMI and Warner Music.

 The third Willoshed concerts held in June and again sell out.